zephyrproject-rtos/zephyr/samples/subsys/usb_c/sink/README.rst

 Overview
 ********

-This example demonstrates how to create a USB-C Power Delivery application using the USB-C subsystem.
+This example demonstrates how to create a USB-C Power Delivery application and how to generate USB VIF policies in XML format using the USB-C subsystem.
 The application implements a USB-C Sink device.

 After the USB-C Sink device is plugged into a Power Delivery charger, it negotiates with the charger to provide 5V@100mA and displays all